racksync/hass-addons-suite/README.md

 - [**Multipoint Zigbee**](https://github.com/racksync/hass-addons-suite/tree/main/multipoint-zigbee) - Streamline your Zigbee network management.
 This add-on allows you to connect multiple Zigbee gateways, making it simpler than ever to onboard and manage a myriad of Zigbee devices.

-## Getting Started:

-To set up and make the most of these add-ons, we recommend reading the README within each add-on.
-It's packed with step-by-step guidance, ensuring you get up and running in no time.
-Discover the future of Home Assistant management, all under one repository.

 ### Automation Training